 After his amateur career at Auburn University, Maosn went to work at Sky Valley Country Club in Sky Valley, Ga., where he would hold various positions of Owner, Manager and PGA Golf Professional from 1975-1991.

 As a professional golfer, Mason was, and still is, a fixture in Georgia PGA competitions.
 He won the Georgia Section PGA Team Championship (with Randy Brooks) in 1995.
-He earned Georgia PGA Player of the Year recognition in 1997, 1998 and 2000, and was Georgia PGA champion in 1997, 1999 and 2000.
-Also in 1997, Masonwon the Polo Classic Golf Championship and qualified for and competed in the PGA Championship held at Winged Foot Country Club in Mamaroneck, New York.
+He earned Georgia PGA Player of the Year recognition in 1997, 1998 and 2000, and was Georgia PGA champion in 1997, 1999, 2000 and 2015.
+Also in 1997, Mason won the Polo Classic Golf Championship and qualified for and competed in the PGA Championship held at Winged Foot Country Club in Mamaroneck, New York.
 He won the Atlanta Open in 2000.

 As a senior golfer, the PGA life-member was the Georgia PGA senior champion in 2001 and again in 2015.
 On the Champions Tour, he won the NFL Golf Classic in 2002.
 In total, Mason has competed in nearly 200 Champions Tour events and has earned more than $3 million in career earnings.

 Mason and his wife currently reside in Dillard, Ga.